Fuzz testing for AI models

 What is fuzz testing in AI?

-Fuzz testing in AI involves providing random, unexpected, or invalid inputs to AI models to identify vulnerabilities, crashes, or unexpected behaviors.
+Fuzz testing in AI means providing random, unexpected, or invalid inputs to AI models to find vulnerabilities, crashes, or unexpected behaviors.
+For LLMs, the scope extends to prompt injection testing, jailbreak detection, and identifying semantic failures like hallucinations or data leakage.

 Why is fuzz testing important for AI models?